anders-biostat/sleepwalk/index.md

 # Authors

 Sleepwalk is beeing developed by [Svetlana Ovchinnikova](mailto:s.ovchinnikova@zmbh.uni-heidelberg.de) and [Simon Anders](mailto:s.anders@zmbh.uni-heidelberg.de) at the [Center for Molecular Biology of the University of Heidelberg](https://www.zmbh.uni-heidelberg.de/anders).
-Please contact us for questions or feedback.
+Please contact us for questions or feedback, or file an [issue](https://github.com/anders-biostat/sleepwalk/issues) on GitHub if you find a bug.